igotnextofficial/IGNFrontend/notes.md

 ## Current To do List
 ### High Priority
-    - [] Search for mentors page needs to be updated , to go to the mentors profile when it is clicked on also page should update UI on Search for category and name
     - [] Add calendly or some sort of scheduling system for mentors, check google api
     - [] protect register-mentor page so only admin can access
     - [] set up forgot password